joselopezgr/service-submatch-authentication/README.md

-# service-project-submatch
+# service-submatch-authentication

 ⚠️ `This is a service in progress, not ready for deployment. `

-This is the user service for Submatch project
+This is the authentication service for Submatch project

 Submatch is going to be my creation for the final project of the Software Engineering Apprenticeship.
 It is a platform that will allow Schools and Subtitute teachers to connect with each other, improving the process of finding a substitute teacher for a class.